Vale of Neath Railway: Construction

-The company's Act merely authorised the £550,000 of share capital; securing commitment from subscribers proved more difficult, especially as the money market had suddenly become depressed, and by September it seemed apparent that about £127,000 of shares were going to be unissued.
-The South Wales Railway, by now under construction and seeing the value to them of a broad gauge connection to Merthyr, agreed to take the unallocated shares; the arrangement was ratified in an Act of Parliament in 1847.
+The company's act of Parliament merely authorised the £550,000 of share capital; securing commitment from subscribers proved more difficult, especially as the money market had suddenly become depressed, and by September it seemed apparent that about £127,000 of shares were going to be unissued.
+The South Wales Railway, by now under construction and seeing the value to them of a broad gauge connection to Merthyr, agreed to take the unallocated shares; the arrangement was ratified in an act of Parliament, the Vale of Neath Railway Amendment Act 1847 (10 & 11 Vict. c. lxxiv) in 1847.

 By July 1847 the first construction contract was let, but the Merthyr Tunnel contract was held over for the time being.
 It was started the following year, but exceptional difficulties in the tunnelling led to two successive contractors failing, and the company decided to make Aberdare the interim objective, recognising now that Merthyr would not be reached for some time.

-The authorising Act of the Vale of Neath Railway had specified that the Aberdare terminus was to be close to the Taff Vale Railway station (actually the station of the Aberdare Railway, sponsored by the Taff Vale).
+The authorising act of Parliament of the Vale of Neath Railway had specified that the Aberdare terminus was to be close to the Taff Vale Railway station (actually the station of the Aberdare Railway, sponsored by the Taff Vale).
 In the meantime it had become plain that a colliery at Gadlys was expanding considerably, but access to that required the VoNR line to cross the Aberdare Railway route on the level.
 Approaches to the Taff Vale interest met with a rebuff, and in the end the VoNR located its station across the River Cynon from the TVR/AR station.
 (The colliery itself built the connection in 1853, and it became an important interchange point between the VoNR and the TVR.)

 The construction took much longer than expected, and this led to friction in board meetings in 1850, and this was followed by site difficulties during the following winter.
 Brunel now predicted a June 1851 opening, and it was time to order rolling stock.
 Six locomotives were ordered from Robert Stephenson, and 25 coaches and 72 wagons were ordered.
 The majority of the wagons for coal were flat wagons, on which coal was to be conveyed in bottom-opening iron boxes, a form of containerisation.
 A further earthslip took place in May 1851, frustrating the desire to open the line.